Soemanang Soerjowinoto

 Soemanang Soerjowinoto (EYD: Sumanang Suryowinoto, 1 May 1908 – 13 June 1988) was an Indonesian journalist, politician, and banker.

 Born in Yogyakarta, Soemanang entered journalism after working in law for some time, founding his first newspaper in 1937.
 He was one of the co-founders of the Antara news agency and he was a chief editor of the Pemandangan newspaper during the Japanese occupation of the Dutch East Indies.
 After Indonesia's independence, he founded the Nasional newspaper, became the first chairman of the Indonesian Journalists Association, and joined the Central Indonesian National Committee, becoming a senator in the United States of Indonesia and later Minister of Economic Affairs under Wilopo's prime ministership.
-Following this political career, Soemanang served as directors in two banks before becoming an executive director at the International Monetary Fund.
+Following this political career, Soemanang served as a director in two banks before becoming an executive director at the International Monetary Fund.

 Early life and education

 Soemanang was born in Yogyakarta, then part of the Dutch East Indies, on 1 May 1908.
 He was a descendant of the Pakualaman noble family, and his father was a mid-ranking official in the Yogyakarta Sultanate.

 He studied at the Rechts-Hogeschool (Law High School) in Batavia, specializing in socioeconomic affairs.